-Competency: Arts and Humanities, Communications, Digital Literacy (Honors French V only)
+Competency: Arts and Humanities (Honors Spanish V only), Communications, Digital Literacy (Honors French V only), Literature (Honors Spanish V only)

 MATHEMATICS

 Algebra I Grade: All

 Description: Algebra I serves as the foundation for all higher level mathematics courses.
 Students will develop a fundamental understanding of equations, inequalities, linear functions, and polynomials.
 Emphasis is placed on the thinking process, organizational skills, and the understanding of concepts through problem solving.